Diseases & Conditions

 Symptoms

-Most unicameral bone cysts do not cause symptoms and are discovered incidentally.
-This happens when an X-ray or other test is performed for an unrelated problem and the cyst is found by accident.
+Most unicameral bone cysts do not cause symptoms and are discovered incidentally (by accident).
+This happens when an X-ray or other test is performed for an unrelated problem and the cyst is seen on the X-ray.

-Less commonly, a patient may notice a painless bump if the cyst has caused the bone to enlarge in a local area.
+Less commonly, a patient may notice a painless bump if the cyst has caused the bone to enlarge in a specific area.

 Doctor Examination

-To confirm a diagnosis of unicameral bone cyst, the doctor will order imaging tests, most importantly, X-rays.
+To confirm a diagnosis of unicameral bone cyst, the doctor will order imaging tests — most important, X-rays.

 X-rays

-These tests provide clear pictures of dense structures like bone, and will usually show a UBC quite well.
+X-rays provide clear pictures of dense structures like bone and will usually show a UBC quite well.
 In most cases, a plain X-ray is the only imaging test a doctor needs to diagnose a unicameral bone cyst.

 Differential Diagnosis